jacqueslatour/Shutdown-IPv4/README.md

 Greetings,

 Looking for assistance on this ID.
 I believe it's something that has be done.
-I floated the idea around for a while and most feedback was positive other than
-the occasional "Are you crazy :-)"
+I floated the idea around for a while and most feedback was positive other than the occasional "Are you crazy :-)" or "It will never work"

-Jack

 # Shutdown-IPv4
 IPv4 can’t live on the Internet forever and it is unrealistic to wait for a natural ‘death’.